dantosXD/coastaldraftlines/src/pages/index.md

         title: Emergency Services  & Repairs
         content: >-
-          Every second a draft system isn't operating properly your losing out on valuable money, enjoying quality beverages, or both.
+          Every second a draft system isn't operating properly your losing out on valuable money and drinking lower quality beverages.

           Get professional servicing or repair garunteed to make the poured